brandonbloom/SwiftPie/context/swiftpie.md

 Developer Workflow
 ------------------
 - Developers factor Vapor route logic into reusable modules.
-- A CLI target depends on the library and invokes `SwiftHTTPie.main`.
+- A CLI target depends on the library and invokes `SwiftPie.main`.
-- `SwiftHTTPie.main` boots required dependencies, then runs the handler for requests issued via `swift run my-cli METHOD /path`.
+- `SwiftPie.main` boots required dependencies, then runs the handler for requests issued via `swift run my-cli METHOD /path`.

 Library Direction
 -----------------
 - Expose an entry point that accepts a callable handler and manages lifecycle internally.
 - Initial handler focus: Vapor REST APIs, while staying adaptable so other Swift frameworks can integrate later.
 - Favor `swift-http-types` primitives (`HTTPRequest`, `HTTPResponse`) as the lowest common denominator where practical.
-- Allow CLI authors to inject dependencies (databases, middleware) before passing the handler to `SwiftHTTPie.main`.
+- Allow CLI authors to inject dependencies (databases, middleware) before passing the handler to `SwiftPie.main`.

 CLI Behavior Expectations
 -------------------------